notstefan/simple-quest-system/README.md

 #installation

-drop the questsys into your root folder and require it. it returns the quest system table.
+drop the questsys file into your root folder and require it. it returns the quest system table.

 ```lua
 local questsys = require('questsys')